badgateway/ketting/readme.md

 Ketting understands `_embedded` and completely abstracts them away.
 If you use Ketting with a HAL server, you can therefore completely ignore them.

-For example, given a collection resource with many resources that hal the relationshiptype `item`, you might use the following API:
+For example, given a collection resource with many resources that have the relationship type `item`, you might use the following API:

 ```js
 const ketting = new Ketting('https://api.example.org/');